There are a number of different ways to qualify for the final major of the year...

 – One of the players to finish in the top 15 at last year’s tournament, including ties

 – In the top 70 of the PGA Championship Points standings (running from ’17 WGC-Bridgestone – ’18 RBC Canadian Open)

 – One of the players to finish in the top 20 at the PGA Professional National Championship

-– One of the United States and European Ryder Cup team players currently in the top 100
+– One of the 2016 United States and European Ryder Cup team players (must be ranked inside world’s top 100)

-Jimmy Walker defends the Wanamaker Trophy which he won last year at Baltusrol.
+Brooks Koepka defends the Wanamaker Trophy which he won last year at Bellerive.